Semester/Full Year Application Resources

 Please note that OGE cannot approve study abroad coursework.
 All approvals must be obtained from the appropriate academic advising staff and faculty in your school.

-Students in the College can consult their academic department's protocol for transferring credits from study abroad.
+Students in the College can consult their academic department’s protocol (new window)for transferring credits from study abroad.

 ”What is academically appropriate” coursework?